barend-erasmus/canary-releases/README.md

 ## Advantages of Canary Releases

-* Both A and B can run in parallel without affecting each other.
+* Both, A and B, can run in parallel without affecting each other.
 * Rollbacks are simple.
 * New releases can be deployed with low risk.